department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/initiatives/community-care-direct-scheduling/research/2024-06 Community Care Self-Scheduling - Usability and Concept Testing/conversation-guide.md

 - Ok, and without doing anything yet, could you describe what filters you might select on this page?

 - Ok, for the purposes of this session, you can go ahead and select [Any practice], then the first option in the drop down, and select [Only show providers with online scheduling].
-Then, submit those choices.
+Then, for provider gender, you can select female.
+And then, submit those choices.

 ---